argonne-lcf/user-guides/docs/services/jupyter-hub.md

 ## Polaris

-The Polaris JupyterHub instance runs on Polaris compute nodes through the job scheduler.
+The Polaris JupyterHub server runs on a Polaris login node and launches individual users' environments on the compute nodes through the PBS job scheduler.
 After the authentication step, the user will be presented with the menu of the available job options to start the Jupyter instance.

 - Select a job profile:  This field lists the available profiles, which is